HTTPArchive/almanac.httparchive.org/src/content/en/2022/page-weight.md

 Over the last ten years, mobile page weight has increased 585%.
 In this time, we've seen performance enhancing technologies emerge to buffer the impact.
 More recent performance measuring methodologies like eschew page weight as a factor.

+While the Google-driven Core Web Vitals initiative shifts the perception of performance to how quickly above the fold content because visible and usable, the large network payloads are still correlated to long load times.

+Many building websites have the luxury of high-speed desktop connections and don't experience the limited, and often expensive mobile network access.

+According to the <a hreflang="en" href="https://www.itu.int/itu-d/reports/statistics/2022/05/30/gcr-chapter-2/">International Telecommunication Union's Global Connectivity Report</a>, 66% of global households have internet access.
+In low-income countries, only 22% have access compared to 91% in high-income countries.
+In rural areas of developing countries only 3G is available despite 4G being the minimal connection for meaningful connectivity.

+In more than half of world's low- and middle-income countries, residents pay more than <a hreflang="en" href="https://digital-world.itu.int/ministerial-roundtable-cutting-the-cost-can-affordable-access-accelerate-digital-transformation/">2% of their average monthly income for 1GB of mobile broadband data</a>.

 Page weight still matters.
 Whether you're experiencing a weak network connection at an inopportune moment or live in a market  where access to the internet is charged by the megabyte, inflated page weight decreases the availability of information.

 ## What is page weight?

 Page weight refers to the byte size of a web page.
 As it's no longer 1994, a web page is rarely only the HTML of the URL viewed in a browser's address bar.
 Rather a webpage as viewed and rendered in a browser uses specific elements and assets.

 This is why page weight is inclusive of all assets used to create the page.
-These include: \
+These include:

 * The [HTML](./markup) that makes up the page itself.